-It’s that time of year again!
-Kids love the magic of Halloween…trick-or-treating, classroom parties and trips to the neighborhood haunted house.
-House hopping for candy is always fun, but it can also be dangerous.
+It’s that time of year again, folks!
+Kids love the magic of Halloween…trick-or-treating, classroom parties, and trips to the neighborhood haunted house.
+House hopping for candy is always fun but can also be dangerous.
 Parents need to plan ahead to ensure no “tricks” are played on their kids.
-With approximately 30,000 registered sex offenders in Florida, police departments encourage parents to arm themselves with knowledge before festivities begin.
+With approximately 30,000 registered sex offenders in Florida, police departments encourage parents to arm themselves with knowledge before all of the fun festivities begin.

 If registered sex offenders do live in your neighborhood, point out their house to your kids.
 Explain to them that the offender has a criminal record.
 Tell them to be sure and let you know if the sex offender tries to talk to them or lure them inside.